opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 ## Scroll

-The `from` and `size` parameters allow you to paginate your search results, but with a limit of 10000 results at a time.
-If you need to request massive volumes of data for say a machine learning job, use the `scroll` operation instead.
+The `from` and `size` parameters allow you to paginate your search results, but with a limit of 10,000 results at a time.

+If you need to request massive volumes of data from, for example, a machine learning job, use the `scroll` operation instead.
 The `scroll` operation allows you to request an unlimited number of results.

 To use the scroll operation, add a `scroll` parameter to the request header with a search context to tell Elasticsearch how long you need to keep scrolling.
 This search context needs to be long enough to process a single batch of results.
 The `size` parameter allows you to set the number of results that you want returned for each batch.